COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/architectural-requirements.md

   - No built-in support for multi-factor authentication.

 - **Justification (Fit):**
   Supabase Auth is seamlessly tied to our database layer and fits cleanly within the **client-server** and **layered architecture** of the system.
-It offloads low-level session logic while still allowing token inspection and role validation within FastAPI.
+It offloads low-level session logic while still allowing token inspection and role validation within Python.
 This supports our **security** quality requirement (RBAC + JWT) and simplifies login logic on the frontend.

 **Alternative 1:** Auth0
 - **Advantages:**